Retailers run discounts and promotions in stores and supermarkets to:

 Minimal Risk

-Discounts are the least risky way to boost sales and acquire customers who still didn't know about your store.
-Sales at discounted prices usually occur either through special promotional codes, coupons for individual customers, or price reductions for specific product groups for all store customers.
+Discount strategies are the least risky way to boost sales and acquire customers who still don't know about your store.
+Sales at discounted prices usually occur through special promotional codes, coupons for individual customers, or price reductions for specific product groups for all store customers.

 Omnichannel Promotion Campaigns

 Retailers attract the customer's attention to discounted goods with the help of in-store advertising stands, displays, racks, shop windows, gondolas, various monitors, and signs.
-The battle for the buyer's attention is conducted across all possible channels:.advertising on television, radio, on the Internet, through the website, e-mail newsletter, or social networks.
+The battle for the buyer's attention is conducted across all possible channels: advertising on television, radio, the Internet, the website, e-mail newsletters, and social networks.

 Profitable Goods

-When developing a discount or promotion strategy, create a list of the most profitable products that can increase sales.
+When developing a retail discount or promotion strategy, list the most profitable products that can increase sales.
 This can be an increase in the number of items in one check or an increase in checks with a certain product.

 Discounters

 A discounter is a store that sells goods at discounted prices.
-It is believed that discounters have a limited range of goods and a minimum set of services for customers.
-In fact, there are several types of discounters:
+Discounters are believed to have a limited range of goods and a minimum set of services for customers.
+There are several types of discounters:

-• hard-goods discounter – electronics, hardware, auto parts store at discounted prices.
+- hard-goods discounter – electronics, hardware, and auto parts stores are available at discounted prices.

 Discounters benefit from high assortment volume.
-Discount store retailers buy products in vast quantities from manufacturers to get a massive discount.
+Discount store retailers buy vast quantities from manufacturers for a massive discount.
 They work with bulk purchasing and efficient logistics to keep costs down.

 What do you need to achieve effective results when running promotions?
 How to stimulate sales with the help of promotions and not make a mistake?

 However, your goal is pretty simple: sell as much as possible.
-Offer discounts and promotions including product bundles, promotions, or rewards for loyalty program members.
+Offer discounts, including product bundles, promotions, or rewards for loyalty program members.

 Analysis of Discounts and Promotions

-Discounts can reduce profits, so you need to find out how much sales should be in order to cover the decrease in profits.
+Discounts can reduce profits, so you need to determine how much sales should be to cover the profit decrease.
 Otherwise, you risk losing income.

 Margin (gross margin) – the difference between the sale price and the cost of goods.
-The margin shows how much profit the sale of one item will bring, taking into account all the costs of purchase, storage, or delivery.
+The margin shows how much profit the sale of one item will bring, considering all the purchase, storage, or delivery costs.

 Example: We offer a box of makeup with a margin of 17%.
 We sell them at a 5% discount.

-What percent should you increase sales volume in order to compensate for the 5% discount?
+What percentage of sales volume should you increase to compensate for the 5% discount?

 Formula:

-Conclusion: In order to give a customer a 5% discount, you need to sell 41.6% more goods than you would sell without a discount.
+Conclusion: To give a customer a 5% discount, you need to sell 41.6% more goods than you would sell without a discount.

-Therefore, before launching a promotion with discounts, calculate whether it will be profitable.
+Therefore, before launching a discount promotion, calculate whether it will be profitable.
 Consider all the pros and cons.

 Small Business Discounts

-Permanent discounts in small networks or in individual stores are too expensive.
+Permanent discounts in small chains or individual stores are too expensive.
 Larger chains can constantly run promotions and discounts because they sell more products and incur lower costs.
-In any case, both large and small businesses need a strategy for discounts and promotions.
+In any case, large and small businesses need a strategy for retail discounts and promotions.

 What is Price Sensitivity?

 The degree to which a particular price influences the perception and behavior of the buyer at the time of purchase is called price sensitivity.
 This indicator is usually measured using the price elasticity of demand, or how the demand for a product changes with the change in its price.
-Analyzing price sensitivity, retailers can make considered product and service decisions.
+By analyzing price sensitivity, retailers can make product and service decisions.

 Remember!
 Buyers associate higher prices with higher quality and value.
 By lowering the price of a product, you can reduce the perceived value of the products and the entire brand.
-A big discount may cause suspicion.
+A significant discount may cause suspicion.
 Customers may think that something is wrong with the goods.
-Great discounts can arouse suspicion of dubious quality or fraud.
+Significant discounts can arouse suspicion of dubious quality or fraud.

 When you offer a quality product for less than its cost of production, this weakens the brand and reduces customer loyalty.